Jaseci-Labs/jaseci/jaseci_kit/support/manifests/prod/README.md

+# Production Mode YAML

-# Install Specific version of jaseci KIT model in the POD
+## Install Specific version of jaseci KIT model in the POD

 To install Specific version of jaseci KIT, Follow below process.
 The use_qa.yaml ConfigMAP has environmnet variable declared as $version , which we will substitute while applying the Yaml